taimnassr/alphafold3/fasta_to_structure.md

 }
 ```
 ## Another important note:
-This does prediction of multiple sequences found in one fasta files.
+This does prediction of multiple sequences found in one fasta file.
 However, here you have only simple prediction of protein structure (no binding legends, no PTM, and so on).
 I will soon make a tutorial for these customizations.

 ## **1) Convert *.fasta* file into *.json* files**
 Alphafold3 only takes input files in *.json* format, which is not as widely used as *.fasta*.
 But no worries, I made a python script that converts the fasta file into json file(s).
 Alphafold3 only takes one sequence per *.json* file, unlike previously where you could include multiple sequences in one file.
 Therefore, if you have a fasta file with multiple sequences that you want to predict their structure, you need to have a sepearte json file for each sequence.
 This is what my python script do for you .